Elena Mosaner: Hypnosis

 Mosaner hypnotized 100 people at one time for the film "The Crowd," which was shot in January 2015 by Darius Khondji.
 Elena Mosaner was cast at the suggestion of Advanced Hypnosis Center's Jeffrey Rose.
 "The Crowd" was shown at French artist Philippe Parreno's art installation "H{N)Y P N(Y}OSIS" at New York City's Park Avenue Armory.
 The show opened on June 11, 2015.

-In 2015 Mosaner (then Beloff) was featured as one of the top rated hypnotherapists for exercise motivation in New York City by the New York Post.
-Mosaner's clients describe the change they were able to achieve with the help of hypnotherapy.

 In 2016 Elena Mosaner was interviewed by Good Morning America about hypnosis for exercise motivation.
 She hypnotizes a client to train for a NYC half marathon and explains how hypnosis works.

 In 2017, The New York Times featured Elena Mosaner as one of the top clinical hypnotists in New York City for weight loss.
 Several of Mosaner's clients were interviewed about the changes they were able to achieve through hypnosis.

-Mosaner moved her practice to California and is considered one of the leading hypnotists in the San Diego Area.
-She was lauded for her work coaching athletes for peak performance.
+In 2020, Mosaner founded AlphaMind, a mobile app for guided self-hypnosis and mental reprogramming.
+The app integrates techniques from neuro-linguistic programming (NLP) and performance coaching, and was developed in response to rising stress and mental health concerns during the pandemic.

+Elena, who lived in a few countries, including Russia, Ukraine, U.S.A., Italy, and Brazil, speaks three languages fluently: Russian, English and Portuguese.
+She holds Bachelor in Science in Film and Media from The New School University, and a Masters degree in Science from University of Texas at Dallas (UTD).
+Mosaner sees clients all over the world in her main office in New York City, and online.